akosworks/relay/README.md

 ---

-## Optional AI Extraction
+## AI Extraction

-Relay works out of the box using its built-in extraction engine.

-To enable LLM-powered extraction, configure either a Groq or OpenAI-compatible provider.
+Relay works out of the box using its built-in extraction engine, to enable LLM-powered extraction, configure either a Groq or OpenAI-compatible provider.

 ### Groq